-Functional Reporting: PT, OT, and SLP Services Frequently Asked Questions Document Now Available
+Discontinuation of Functional Reporting for PT, OT, and SLP Services

 Functional Reporting gathers data on beneficiaries’ functional limitations during the therapy episode of care as reported by therapy providers and practitioners furnishing physical therapy (PT), occupational therapy (OT) and speech-language pathology (SLP) services.
 The Functional Reporting system will better our understanding of beneficiary conditions, outcomes, and expenditures.
 This system was established through the Calendar Year (CY) 2013 Physician Fee Schedule final rule (77 Federal Register 68958).
 Implementation of the claims-based data collection strategy for outpatient therapy services was required by The Middle Class Tax Relief and Jobs Creation Act of 2012 (MCTRJCA).